Kimai 2 provides a flexible permissions system, which is based on user roles.

 Yes, that could have been easier ;-) but I wanted to demonstrate all possibilities!

-In most cases you just want to adjust single permissions, like remove or add single permissions them to a user role.
+In most cases you just want to adjust single permissions, like remove from or add single permissions to a user role.
 This can be done by adding something like this to your local.yaml:

 kimai: permissions: roles: ROLE_TEAMLEAD: ['!edit_invoice_template', 'delete_invoice_template']